 2. Plumbers: Working with metals and loud tools in small, enclosed areas is a recipe for hearing damage.
-Not surprisingly, almost half (48 percent) of plumbers report hearing problems.
+Not surprisingly, 48 percent of plumbers report hearing problems.

 3. Police officers: Hearing loss may seem like the least of a police officer’s on-the-job worries, but in fact, it is a serious and recognized problem.
 From discharging firearms to policing traffic or demonstrations, the noise demands on officers can be intense.
 Intense too, is the need to hear well in situations where split-second responses can save lives.

 This has led some areas, such as New York City, to institute policies prohibiting officers who require hearing aids from serving.
 However, some fear such policies may backfire as officers choose to hide their loss rather than face an early retirement.
 The good news is, the tide seems to be turning as hearing technologies improve and stigma about hearing loss fades: In May, the city found in favor of four N.YP.D. officers who filed a case after being forced to retire due to hearing loss.
 The landmark settlement means that officers that can prove they can perform their essential duties, and pass an official hearing test, while wearing hearing aids, will be able to keep their jobs.